Why Coventry College?

 The entry criteria for these courses is varied and will depend on what you have done before both in terms of study or work.

-HE Course Funding
+Higher Education Course Funding

 Visit our HE Course Funding page for detailed information about funding.